TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 12/Hebrews 12.3.md

 ---

-For consider him that hath endured such gainsaying of sinners against himself, that ye wax not weary, fainting in your souls.
+For consider him who has endured such contradiction of sinners against himself, that you don't grow weary, fainting in your souls.